 Eight tuxedo-clad felons are committing copycat robberies, mimicking infamous criminals from the late ‘90s.
 Normally, the Phenomenal Five wouldn’t bother with something as mundane as bank heists.
 They’re superheroes.
 They’re supposed to fight monsters, thwart terrorists, and jail supervillains.

-That’s what Silk Spider tells herself, but the team has her on the case nonetheless.
+That’s what Silk Spider tells herself, but their leader has her on the case nonetheless.
 She’s putting her detective skills to work, as well the vast resources of a superhero HQ.

-She’s also jonesing for a cigarette.
-And when she catches up to this new Eight-Ball Gang with her bullet-proof corset and denied urge for nicotine, she’ll make them sorry they ever put on their masks.
+And when she catches up to this new Eight-Ball Gang with her bullet-proof corset and anger-fueled super-strength, she’ll make them sorry they ever put on their masks.

-Behind the Eight-Ball is a supercharged, superheroic story of crime and justice, action and adventure, fantasy and science fiction, set in the mature spandex world of the Identity Crisis Universe.
+Behind the Eight-Ball is a supercharged story of crime and justice, action and adventure, set in the mature spandex world of the Identity Crisis Universe.

 Herb Collins doesn’t just dream about flying, he takes to the skies.
 And as soon as this self-conscious grocery store manager can figure out a proper secret identity, he’ll be the biggest superhero Cleveland has ever seen!